houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 One such idea is the impossibility of compressing *all* strings.
 As a side note, this impossibility is quite easy to prove.

 Consider all binary strings of length `n`.
 Since we're in binary, the total number of such strings is `2 ** n` (`2` to the power of `n`).
-Given one of the aforementioned characterisations of compression, the length of a compressed string `S` is strictly less than the length of the original string `SS` itself.
+Given the aforementioned characterisation of compression, the length of a compressed string `S` is strictly less than the length of the original string `SS` itself.
 So, the total number of strings available to compress all strings of length `n` is at most `2 ** (n-1)`.
 Trivially, `2 ** (n-1)` is less than `2 ** n`.
 Hence, there are more strings of length `n` than strings of length at most `n-1` available to compress them into.
 By mathematical induction, it's impossible to compress all strings.
 So, the set of all binary strings `{0,1}*` can be partitioned into the subset of incompressible strings and the subset of compressible strings.

 In contrast, we're not claiming that we cannot compress all strings.
 Instead, our claim is slightly stronger.
 We're claiming that there is no perfect compression algorithm even for the subset of compressible strings.